124

 Abstract

-Popular offline reinforcement learning (RL) methods rely on conservatism, either by penalizing out-of-dataset actions or by restricting planning horizons.
+Popular offline reinforcement learning (RL) methods rely on conservatism, either by penalizing out-of-dataset actions or by restricting rollout horizons.
 In this work, we question the universality of this principle and instead revisit a complementary one: a Bayesian perspective.
 Rather than enforcing conservatism, the Bayesian approach tackles epistemic uncertainty in offline data by modeling a posterior distribution over plausible world models and training a history-dependent agent to maximize expected rewards, enabling test-time generalization.
 We first illustrate, in a bandit setting, that Bayesianism excels on low-quality datasets where conservatism fails.
-We then scale the principle to realistic tasks, identifying key design choices, such as layer normalization in the world model and adaptive long-horizon planning, that mitigate compounding error and value overestimation.
-These yield our practical algorithm, Neubay, grounded in the neutral Bayesian principle.
-On D4RL and NeoRL benchmarks, Neubay generally matches or surpasses leading conservative algorithms, achieving new state-of-the-art on 7 datasets.
-Notably, it succeeds with planning horizons of several hundred steps, challenging common belief.
-Finally, we characterize when Neubay is preferable to conservatism, laying the foundation for a new direction in offline and model-based RL.
+We then scale this principle to realistic tasks and show that long-horizon planning is critical for reducing value overestimation once conservatism is removed.
+To make this feasible, we introduce key design choices for performing and learning from long-horizon rollouts while controlling compounding errors.
+These yield our algorithm, NEUBAY, grounded in the neutral Bayesian principle.
+On D4RL and NeoRL benchmarks, NEUBAY generally matches or surpasses leading conservative algorithms, achieving new state-of-the-art on 7 datasets.
+Notably, it succeeds with rollout horizons of several hundred steps, contrary to dominant practice.
+Finally, we characterize datasets by quality and coverage, showing when NEUBAY is preferable to conservative methods.
+Together, we argue NEUBAY lays the foundation for a new practical direction in offline and model-based RL.

 View on arXiv